utk-cs340-fall22/code-review/README.md

    own git hub acccount.
 Place the fixed files (including the Makefile) and issues.txt in your repo.
 - Give read permission to the TAs and myself.
-The github ids are davidalanreid, j-thy, vvbhupatijraju, adam-mcdaniel.
+The github ids are davidalanreid, dlee865, and vvbhupatijraju.
 To give read permission, select settings->Collaborators->Add People in your repo.
-- When finished, submit the assignment in Canvas by submitting a link to your repo with the fixed code.
+- Open an issue in the utk-cs340-spring22/code-review repo when finished and put a note in the issue with a link to your repo with the fixed code.

 There are at least 35 issues in the code.
 Grading will be as follows:
 - 1 point for each issue found up to 35 points.